xlladdins/xll/docs/Excel4MacrosQ-S.md

 **SOLVER.FINISH**?(keep\_final, report\_array)

-Keep\_final    is the number 1 or 2 and specifies whether to keep the final solution.
+Keep\_final&nbsp;&nbsp;&nbsp;&nbsp;is the number 1 or 2 and specifies
+whether to keep the final solution.
 If keep\_final is 1 or omitted, the final solution values are kept in the changing cells.
 If keep\_final is 2, the final solution values are discarded and the former values of the changing cells are restored.

-Report\_array    is an array argument specifying what reports to create when Solver is finished.
+Report\_array&nbsp;&nbsp;&nbsp;&nbsp;is an array argument specifying what reports to create when Solver is finished.

 <table>
 <tbody>